goker-dev/loopback-react/README.md

 # loopback-react playground
-loopback - react, router, redux, axios, formik, bootstrap 4 fullstack playground with authentication and user management
+loopback (mongodb) - react, router, redux, axios, formik, bootstrap 4 (reactstrap) fullstack playground with authentication and user management

 This a full stack playground for developing a Loopback - React application.
 And it's _under the development_ still.